TFSA Redeemable GIC

 Rates are subject to change without notice.
 For information and to confirm most recent rates, please contact any HSBC branch.

 1 Only Canadian residents, who are over 18 years of age and have a valid Social Insurance Number, can make contributions to a Tax-Free Savings Account (TFSA).
 The age of majority is 19 for residents of Newfoundland & Labrador, New Brunswick, Nova Scotia, British Columbia, Northwest Territories, Yukon and Nunavut, which may delay the opening of a TFSA.
 However, the accumulation of contribution room will start at age 18.
 Annual contributions to TFSAs are subject to specific limits.
 Generally, the maximum contribution room for a year is equal to the total of unused TFSA contribution room from previous years, distributions (withdrawals) from TFSAs made in previous years and the TFSA dollar limit for the year in question.
-The annual contribution limit set to $6,000 CAD for 2019.
-This was previous set at $5,000 CAD from 2009 to 2012, $5,500 for 2013 to 2014, $10,000 for 2015 and $5,500 for 2016 to 2018.
+The annual contribution limit set to $7,000 CAD for 2024.
+This was previous set at $5,000 CAD for 2009 to 2012, $5,500 CAD for 2013 to 2014, $10,000 CAD for 2015, $5,500 CAD for 2016 to 2018, $6,000 CAD for 2019 to 2022 and $6,500 CAD for 2023.
 The maximum annual contribution applies to all of your TFSAs held with HSBC or any other financial institution.
 The Canada Revenue Agency (CRA) will track your contribution room.
 The CRA reports this amount to individuals through the “My Account” function on the CRA web site (www.cra.gc.ca/myaccount).
 Provided that contribution limits are not exceeded and contributions are made while the account holder is a resident of Canada, income earned in a TFSA is generally not subject to Canadian taxes.
 Taxes of other countries may apply.
 Excess contributions to your TFSA are subject to taxes, interest and penalties.
 Unlike an RRSP, any money you contribute to a TFSA will not itself be tax-deductible.

 The content herein is not intended to provide specific tax advice and should not be relied upon in this regard.
 HSBC makes no guarantee, representation, or warranty and accepts no responsibility or liability as to the tax treatment of these services.
 For full details about TFSAs and how they relate to your own income tax and financial situation, please consult your personal tax advisor.